 We select sites using strict criteria, including assessing speed-related crash history or potential crash risk.

-Each site is assessed for suitability using strict criteria and approved by a Registered Professional Engineer of Queensland (RPEQ) prior to being used.
+Each site is assessed for suitability using strict criteria and approved by a Registered Professional Engineer of Queensland prior to being used.
 A site layout plan is developed for each site which must be adhered to by the service provider to ensure safety for all road users.

 To deter theft and vandalism, the camera trailers have an extensive security and tracking system which monitors the camera trailer location 24 hours a day, 7 days a week.
-They are fitted with 360-degree CCTV cameras, audible alarm systems and live monitoring..
+They are fitted with 360-degree CCTV cameras, audible alarm systems and live monitoring.

 Infringements